 Commuter Services provides transportation resources to the campus community, including providing of parking permits, disability parking assistance, bicycle and pedestrian access, bus route information, U-Car use and carpool support.
 Our ultimate goal is reducing single-occupancy vehicle trips to the UW Bothell/Cascadia College campus.

 The Sammamish River Trail provides regional connections for bicyclists and pedestrians.
 Learn more about trail access and facilities on campus.

-Buses and U-Pass
+Buses & U-Pass

 Ten transit routes serve the UW Bothell and Cascadia College campus making over 400 stops each week day.
 Learn about bus services, fares, and more.

 Carpool & Rideshare Online

 UW Bothell students, faculty and staff who carpool four one-way trips per week are eligible to purchase carpool parking permits.
 Beginning in 2014, Rideshare Online allows you to find rides, track your commute, and more.
 Learn more about carpool and rideshare.

 There are many parking locations on campus, including locations and services for people with disabilities.
 Parking permits are also available.
 More about on-campus parking.

 The U-CAR program is dedicated to supporting the transportation needs of the UW community for education, research, outreach and business.
 Any UW member with a valid UW Net ID and driver's license will be able to reserve and access the U-CAR.